Disclosure based on the TCFD Recommendations

 Strategy

 Astellas’ Environmental Action Plan sets out short-term and medium-term targets for our activities regarding the key points of the company’s Environment, Health & Safety Guidelines.
 Astellas renews action plans on a rolling basis, by reviewing progress and conditions during the previous year and incorporating findings into the action plan for the following year.
-The plans will outline efforts put in place to reduce the environmental burden and ensure the company acts with integrity in reducing potential risks to protect enterprise value
+The plans will outline efforts put in place to reduce the environmental burden and ensure the Company acts with integrity in reducing potential risks in order to protect enterprise value.

 An in-house cross-functional team for disclosures was established to conduct a scenario analysis.
-The team analyzed Astellas' business and climate-related risks and opportunities, on the assumption that transition risks would materialize under a 1.5 ℃ scenario for climate change and physical risks would materialize under a 4 ℃ scenario.
+The team analyzed Astellas' business and climate-related risks and opportunities, on the assumption that transition risks would materialize under a 1.5°C scenario for climate change and physical risks would materialize under a 4°C scenario.
 A qualitative risk/opportunity analysis was conducted in the FY2021 review.
 In FY2022, the team conducted a quantitative analysis on some items.
-As the GHG emission reduction action plan changed from a 2°C target to a 1.5°C target in terms of temperature increase the transition risk scenario was also changed to a scenario that assumes global temperatures rise by 1.5°C. The results of the analysis were reviewed by the EHS Committee.
+As the GHG emission reduction action plan changed from a 2°C target to a 1.5°C target in terms of temperature increase the transition risk scenario was also changed to a scenario that assumes global temperatures rise by 1.5°C. In FY2023, we also conducted risk analysis by department.
+The results of the analysis were reviewed by the Sustainability Committee.

 Analysis of risk and opportunities